Late Diagnosed Autistic Woman

 It’s a process of unlearning, of softening the inner critic, of coming home to ourselves.

-It taught me to offer myself compassion.
+Taught me to offer myself compassion.

 To advocate for my needs without apology.